Siddhartha-chauhan/JavaScript_Drill1/README.md

-# JS Drill: Car Inventory
+# JS Drill 1: Car Inventory

 This project simulates a **used car dealer inventory** with 50 cars.
 It is designed to help practice **JavaScript arrays, objects, and for loops** in a real-world scenario.